GSA/site-scanning-documentation/about/website-data.md

 * Redirect Path
 * Server Codes at Each Step of the Redirect Path
 * _Agency Website/Bureau Website?_
+* _Staging/etc?_
 * Bureau Code
 * Agency Code
 * Uses Search.gov/Data.gov/Code.gov/Login.gov/DAP/USWDS/api.data.gov/feedback analytics/(anything else?)
+* Is Target URL/redirecttest-foo-bar-baz live?
+* File sizE of the final URL

+* Whether DAP is detected at the final URL
+* What DAP parameters are detected at the final URL

+for 16 /somethings,

+* Final URL for x.gov/something
+* Base Domain of Final URL for x.gov/something
+* Whether Final URL is live for x.gov/something
+* Whether the Target URL Redirects for x.gov/something
+* Whether the Final URL has the same base domain as the Target URL for x.gov/something
+* Whether the Final URL has the same base website as the Target URL for x.gov/something
+* Server Status Code of the Target URL for x.gov/something
+* Server Status Code of the Final URL for x.gov/something
+* Redirect Path for x.gov/something
+* Filesize of the final URL

+For the 7 JSON /somethings.

+* how many objects are in them

+??
+* human verified DAP?
+* human verified USDWS (unnecc b/c of dataset of known users...)
+* human verified etc, etc.

 ## Considered but rejected